Research Analysts Set Expectations for Silgan Holdings Inc.’s FY2020 Earnings (NASDAQ:SLGN)

-Silgan Holdings Inc. (NASDAQ:SLGN) – Equities researchers at KeyCorp raised their FY2020 EPS estimates for shares of Silgan in a research note issued on Wednesday, October 21st.
-KeyCorp analyst A. Josephson now forecasts that the industrial products company will post earnings per share of $2.99 for the year, up from their prior estimate of $2.85.
-KeyCorp also issued estimates for Silgan’s Q4 2020 earnings at $0.53 EPS and FY2021 earnings at $2.88 EPS.
+Silgan Holdings Inc. (NASDAQ:SLGN) – Investment analysts at Jefferies Financial Group boosted their FY2020 EPS estimates for Silgan in a research note issued to investors on Sunday, October 25th.
+Jefferies Financial Group analyst D. Rizzo now anticipates that the industrial products company will earn $2.95 per share for the year, up from their prior estimate of $2.85.
+Jefferies Financial Group also issued estimates for Silgan’s FY2021 earnings at $3.45 EPS and FY2022 earnings at $4.00 EPS.

 Silgan (NASDAQ:SLGN) last released its quarterly earnings results on Wednesday, October 21st.
-The industrial products company reported $1.04 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.94 by $0.10.
-The firm had revenue of $1.49 billion during the quarter, compared to analyst estimates of $1.48 billion.
+The industrial products company reported $1.04 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.94 by $0.10.
 Silgan had a return on equity of 27.83% and a net margin of 5.50%.
-The business’s revenue for the quarter was up 12.7% compared to the same quarter last year.
-During the same period in the previous year, the company posted $0.76 EPS.
+The business had revenue of $1.49 billion during the quarter, compared to analysts’ expectations of $1.48 billion.
+During the same period in the previous year, the business posted $0.76 earnings per share.
+The firm’s revenue for the quarter was up 12.7% compared to the same quarter last year.

 Silgan Company Profile